liuchang0520/CS1000100001-project-V2.0/README.md

 # Overview

-This project simulates a map reduce system:
+This project simulates a map reduce system, based on paper MapReduce: Simplified Data Processing on Large Clusters:

 Different processes simulate master and workers.
 Task assignment could be achieved by RPC between master and worker processes.